berthelemy/flisspowercounselling/_pages/03-counselling.md

 <div id="image" class="image" align="center"><img src="{{ "/images/TherapyRoomSmall.jpg" | absolute_url }}" class="centered fit" /></div>

-I offer sessions from premises in the S11 area of Sheffield, with access up one flight of stairs.
+My premises are in the S11 area of Sheffield, with access up one flight of stairs.
+During the Coronavirus pandemic I am not meeting face-to-face but do offer phone, WhatsApp or Zoom sessions.

-The premises are private and safe with plenty of on-street parking.
-The 88/83 (not 83a) buses serve the area.

-I work Tuesday and Wednesday (including evenings), and Saturday to early afternoon.
+I work Tuesday and Wednesday (including early evening), and Saturday to noon.

 ### Fees:

-All appointments are £45 for 60 minutes, payable on the day by cash, bank transfer or Paym (payment by mobile phone).
+All appointments are £45 for 60 minutes, payable on the day usually by bank transfer or Paym (payment by mobile phone).

 I offer a concessionary rate of £37 to counselling trainees.